 If not suited and booted, you should always show that you’ve made an effort.
 The smarter end of smart-casual is usually the safe middle ground.
 Never ever wear mucky trainers or scruffy jeans!

 Show that you’ve done your homework

 If you rock up and try to wing it, you’ll almost certainly be pipped by somebody who bothered to do some proper research.
-This includes looking at their Social Media channels, were you'll usually find the most up-to-date news and insights.
+This includes looking at their Social Media channels, where you'll usually find the most up-to-date news and insights.
 It's fairly common for an interviewer to ask candidates whether they've looked at the company's social channels.
 It's best not to get caught out, especially if you're interviewing for a marketing role.

 Employers prefer to hire people who have identified their organisation as a good fit, and in order to convince the interviewer of this, you need to show you have a decent understanding of what they do, who they are and what makes them different from their competitors.

-Study the company website, in particular the ‘people’ page, any available case studies, and to get a feel for the brand values and company culture.
+Study the company website, in particular, the ‘people’ page, any available case studies, and to get a feel for the brand values and company culture.
 We’re finding that employers are placing increasing amounts of importance on matching candidates to brand values and company culture, both for agency-side and in-house job opportunities.
 Be ready to explain how your own behaviour and values align with theirs.

 Know who’s interviewing you.
 Not just because you need to know who to ask for when you get there, but because knowing a bit about their past might help you draw similarities during the interview process.
 It’ll also help build rapport.
 Their LinkedIn public profile will usually help you with this.

 Match relevant experience to their specific requirements (competency questions)

 When people talk about competency questions, it often means a very structured set of questions beginning with giving an example of a time when you had to… However, there’s usually an opportunity to give competency answers without necessarily being asked a competency question.